KarolinDuerr/BA-SagaPattern/EventuateTram_FailurePerf-Evaluation/README.md

     ```
   The __FlightService__ terminates then the docker container of the __TravelService__ after booking a flight, but before informing the orchestrator about it.
   Afterwards, the __TravelService__ has to be __restarted__ manually to investigate what happens as soon as the service is running again.
-  This can be done using the same command as before but with `travelservice_eventuateFailurePerf` as the container name.
+  This can be done using the same commands as before but with `travelservice`, respectively `travelservice_eventuateFailurePerf` as the container name.